Tunisia Ramps Up its Energy Transition with Series of Solar Projects

 Tunisia has already awarded contracts for four utility-scale #PV projects with a total generation capacity of 1.7GW.
 The solar farms are expected to come online during either 2025 or 2026.

-All the projects are undertaken by Independent Power Producers (#IPP) based on a Power Purchase Agreement (#PPA) with Tunisia’s National Electricity Company, Société Tunisienne de l’Electricité et du Gaz (STEG).
+All the projects are undertaken by Independent Power Producers (#IPP), along with a Power Purchase Agreement (#PPA) signed with Tunisia’s National Electricity Company, Société Tunisienne de l’Electricité et du Gaz (STEG).

-The first project is a 200-MW solar farm in Kairouan, which will be built by Saudi Arabia’s ACWA Power.
+The first solar farm is a 200-MW one in Kairouan, which will be built by Saudi Arabia’s ACWA Power (SRSE 2082).
 It is expected to become operational in mid-2025.

 Solar Irradiation Map for Tunisia